nvdaes/reportPasswords/README.md

 # Report Passwords #

-* Author: Noelia Ruiz Martínez.
+* Authors: Noelia Ruiz Martínez.

-This add-on adds the option of speaking the typed text on protected controls as passwords.
+This add-on adds the option of speaking the text typed on protected controls as passwords.

 ## Key commands ##
 * nvda+control+shift+p: Toggles on and off the speaking of text typed on protected controls as passwords.